CybersecurityPaladin/SOC-L1-questions/README.md

 is a method of determining which ports on a network are open and could be exchanging traffic.

 <ins>**100: DNS exfiltration**</ins>
-is a data exfiltration method in which an attacker uses DNS queries to covertly extract information from a compromised network.
+is a method to take data out of the system via DNS queries.
 **To detect DNS exfiltration:**
 **1.** Monitor for unusually domain names.
 **2.** Identify high volumes of unique subdomain queries.